Reg Turnbull

-Reginald John David "Spot" Turnbull (21 February 1908 – 17 July 2006) was a Chinese-born Australian politician.

-He was a member of the Tasmanian House of Assembly from 1946 to 1961 (1946–1959 for the Labor Party, 1959–1961 as an Independent), then a Senator for Tasmania from 1962 until 1974.
+Reginald John David "Spot" Turnbull (21 February 1908 – 17 July 2006) was an Australian politician.
+He served as a Senator for Tasmania from 1962 to 1974 and was a member of the Tasmanian House of Assembly from 1946 to 1961.

+Turnbull was born in China to Australian parents and returned to Australia at a young age.
+He studied medicine at the University of Melbourne and began working as a general practitioner in Tasmania in the 1930s.
+He served as a military physician during World War II.
+Turnbull began his political career in the Australian Labor Party (ALP).
+He was elected to state parliament in 1946 and was appointed minister for health in 1948, also becoming state treasurer in 1956.
+He resigned from the ALP in 1959 after falling out with Premier Eric Reece and subsequently won re-election as an independent.

+Turnbull was elected to the Senate at the 1961 federal election and was re-elected in 1967, attaining a high profile as an independent crossbencher sharing the balance of power.
+In 1969 Turnbull accepted leadership of the newly formed Australia Party, a successor to the Australian Reform Movement.
+The party enjoyed limited success at the 1969 election and he resigned from the party in 1970 to return to his independent status.
+He retired from politics at the 1974 election and returned to his medical practice.

 Early life

 Turnbull was born on 21 February 1908 in Shanghai, China, the son of Bertha (née Widler) and William John Turnbull.
 His mother was born in Singapore, and his father was an Australian journalist working on the North China Daily News.

 Turnbull's father died when he was a boy and his mother remarried to Enos Soren Thellefsen, a Danish diplomat in the Shanghai International Settlement.
 The family returned to Australia in 1918 when he was ten years old.
 He began his schooling at Jewell's Private Day Boarding School in Shanghai, before completing his secondary education in Australia at Wesley College, Melbourne.
 At Wesley he was a classmate of future prime minister and parliamentary colleague Harold Holt.
 He was nicknamed "Spot" from a young age due to a prominent mole on his forehead.